 -2 small plum (Roma) tomatoes, sliced into 1/4 inch rounds

-Pour 2 tsp of olive oil into the skillet and add the onions.
-Season with 1/4 tsp of salt and cook until just starting to brown, about 2 minutes.
-Slide a spatula under the onions and turn them over (trying to keep the slices intact instead of separating into rings) to brown the other side, about 2 minutes.
+- Pour 2 tsp of olive oil into the skillet and add the onions.
+(I use this enameled cast iron Le Creuset skillet because it is so easy to cook with as well as to clean.
+Plus, it’s red, so it matches my kitchen!)
+Season with 1/4 tsp of salt and cook until just starting to brown about 2 minutes.
+Slide a spatula under the onions and turn them over (trying to keep the slices intact instead of separating into rings) to brown the other side, for about 2 minutes.
+(I use a fish spatula as it is more effective at keeping the onion rings together).
 Transfer to a plate and set aside.

-I just love making this dish and it would go with any fish, chicken or beef.
-Also the trick of rubbing the smashed garlic over the inside of the pie pan is a French trick that allows just a hint of garlic to permeate the whole dish.
+I just love making this Roasted Eggplant Onion and Tomato Tian and it would go with any fish, chicken, or beef dishes.
+Also, the trick of rubbing the smashed garlic over the inside of the pie pan is a French trick that allows just a hint of garlic to permeate the whole dish.

 Here are a few more posts for you to enjoy: